Toronto Day Trip to Niagara Falls, Ontario

 www.cityexperiences.com

-If a boat tour of the Niagara Falls is part of your daytrip, then stop by Niagara City Cruises by Hornblower.
+If a boat tour of Niagara Falls is part of your day trip, then stop by Niagara City Cruises by Hornblower.
 After all, a closeup look of the Falls is the top thing to do, whether you’re on the Ontario or New York side.
-Just a short walk from Clifton Hill, Niagara City Cruises has several daily boat departures year round Each of the 20-minute trips will provide you with breathtaking views of the American, Bridal Veil and Canadian Horseshoe Falls.
-If that’s not enough, you’ll also see the Niagara Gorge and depending upon your departure time, a have a full or light mist experience.
-You can book your reservation in advance and tickets are CAD $32.75 for adults and CAD $22.75 for children ages 3-12.
+Just a short walk from Clifton Hill, Niagara City Cruises has several daily boat departures year-round.
+Each of the 20-minute trips will provide you with breathtaking views of the American, Bridal Veil, and Canadian Horseshoe Falls.
+If that’s not enough, you’ll also see the Niagara Gorge and, depending upon your departure time, have a whole or light mist experience.
+You can book your reservation in advance.
+Tickets are CAD 32.75 for adults and CAD 22.75 for children ages 3-12.

 Related: Top Attractions You Can See with a Toronto CityPASS